altimmons/LangNotes/Linux/ShellNotes.md

 1.  $ more ransom.note

-Let’s say you also have a file named _random_ in your home directory. ran above is no longer enough to be unique, but you’re in luck.
+Let's say you also have a file named _random_ in your home directory. ran above is no longer enough to be unique, but you're in luck.
 If you hit tab twice, bash will print the list of matching files to the screen so that you can see what you need to add to make your shortcut unique.

 ### Aliases

 Using aliases is sort of like creating your own commands.
 You decide what you want to type _and_ what happens when you type that.
 Aliases can live in a few of different places, ~/.bashrc ~/.bash\_profile ~/.profile and ~/.aliases are some, but not all.
-In fact, you’re not really limited to keeping them all in one place.
-Those different files behave differently based upon what kind of shell you’re running, but that’s beyond the scope of this document.
-For the purposes of this discussion, we’ll settle on ~/.bash\_profile (used for login shells.)
+In fact, you're not really limited to keeping them all in one place.
+Those different files behave differently based upon what kind of shell you're running, but that's beyond the scope of this document.
+For the purposes of this discussion, we'll settle on ~/.bash\_profile (used for login shells.)

 In that file, usually at the bottom, I assemble my aliases.
-Here’s some examples:
+Here's some examples:

--   alias ud=’aptitude update && aptitude dist-upgrade’
+-   alias ud='aptitude update && aptitude dist-upgrade'
--   alias ls=’ls –color=auto’
+-   alias ls='ls –color=auto'
--   alias mroe=’less’
+-   alias mroe='less'
--   alias H=’kill -HUP’
+-   alias H='kill -HUP'
--   alias ssh=’ssh -AX’
+-   alias ssh='ssh -AX'
--   alias webshare=’python -c “import SimpleHTTPServer;SimpleHTTPServer.test()”‘
+-   alias webshare='python -c “import SimpleHTTPServer;SimpleHTTPServer.test()”'

 The bottom one will probably wrap, but it provides a great example of why aliases are great.
 A whole string of commands has been reduced to something short and easy to remember.